The ABCs of turning C’s and B’s into A’s

 Figure out the Best Ways to Study (which are different for each kid)

 Can’t decide how to study?
 Many kids get really stuck on this part because they just aren’t sure which approaches will be best for them.
 Encourage your kids to try out different strategies and techniques like daily review (even if there isn’t any homework assigned), colour coding notes, flashcards, … Talking to them and showing them how you studied might help too.
+On some occasions, they might not be able to study subjects like math by themselves so you may need to look for math tutors arlington

 The bottom line?
 Helping your kids figure out their best study strategies will mean less time spent getting started and more time spent studying effectively.